dadeg/php-crowdflower/README.md

 [![Code Climate](https://codeclimate.com/github/dadeg/php-crowdflower.png)](https://codeclimate.com/github/dadeg/php-crowdflower)
 [![Build Status](https://travis-ci.org/dadeg/php-crowdflower.svg?branch=master)](https://travis-ci.org/dadeg/php-crowdflower)

 There are examples of every method of interacting with the CrowdFlower API in the examples folder.
+The tests are almost at full coverage.
+I use this package daily and it has been reliable.
+In order to run the tests yourself you will need to replace the API key in tests/fixtures with your own API key.

 ## Installation
 ### Add to composer.json